dinhomathias/Amc/Transition-guide-to-Version-14.0.md

 #### `store_*_data`

-There parameters & attributes `store_{user,chat,bot}_data` were removed.
+The parameters & attributes `store_{user,chat,bot}_data` were removed.
 Instead, these settings were combined into the argument/attribute `store_data`, which accepts an instance of the new helper class `telegram.ext.PersistenceInput`.

 Note that `callback_data` is now persisted by default.